temporalio/documentation/kb/prometheus-grafana-setup.md

          group: 'sdk-metrics'
 ```

-In this example, we have created a YAML configuration file setting Prometheus to scrape at 10 seconds interval, and listen for Cluster metrics on `host.docker.internal:8000` and SDK metrics on two targets `host.docker.internal:8077` and `host.docker.internal:8078`.
+In this example, we have created a YAML configuration file setting up Prometheus to scrape at 10 seconds interval, and to listen for Cluster metrics on `host.docker.internal:8000` and SDK metrics on two targets `host.docker.internal:8077` and `host.docker.internal:8078`.
-The `8077` and `8078` ports must be set on `WorkflowServiceStubs` in your application code with your preferred SDK, and can be used to create Workers and make Client API calls to start Workflow Executions, send Signals, Queries etc. See the [SDK Metrics](#sdkmetricssetup) section for details.
+The `8077` and `8078` ports must be set on `WorkflowServiceStubs` in your application code with your preferred SDK, and can be used to create Workers and make Client API calls to start Workflow Executions, send Signals, Queries etc. See the [SDK Metrics](#sdk-metrics-setup) section for details.
 You can set up as many targets as required.

 See [Prometheus configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) for more information.